 Homosexuality is illegal in Bangladesh and there are hefty penalties, including jail time.

 As well as prison, lawbreakers can also be punished by caning or whipping.
-The death penalty is often imposed for heinous crimes such as murder, human trafficking, abduction, rape causing death, espionage and hijacking of an aircraft.
+The death penalty is often imposed for crimes such as murder, human trafficking, abduction, rape causing death, espionage and hijacking of an aircraft.

 Additionally, long delays and lack of a quality judicial system may result in long detentions until court hearings take place.
 Carry a photocopy of your passport and visa at all times, as well as copies of other important travel documents, so that you will have proof of identity readily available if questioned by local officials.

-As with many other countries in the region, in Bangladesh the left hand is considered unclean as it is the hand that should be used for bathroom duties, removing shoes and any other "dirty" activity.
+As with many other countries in the region, in Bangladesh the left hand is considered unclean as it is the hand that should be used for bathroom duties, removing shoes and any other "dirty" activities.
 "Lefties" may find this custom particularly challenging, but make sure you only use your right hand for eating or to receive or offer something to another person, otherwise you will offend.

 The local Mosques are quite beautiful but are typically off-limits to non-Muslims.
 Certain areas inside are also off-limits to women, Muslim or not.